-Berrien County farmer Morgan Hendley had his entire corn crop, approximately 300 acres, blown over by the hurricane.
-He said he was going to harvest what was there to see what was salvageable and come as close as he could to fulfilling his sales contracts.
+Berrien County farmer Morgan Hendley had his entire corn crop of about 300 acres blown over.
+He said he was going to harvest what was salvageable and come as close as he could to fulfilling his sales contracts.

-Hendley said it was too early to tell about his peanut crop, and he lost some pecan trees.
+Hendley said it was too early to tell about his peanut crop.

-“We’ll get what we can get, and hope the insurance covers the rest of it,” he said.
-Hendley noted that a lot of the bolls in his cotton fields are opening prematurely, and that a total of 10 inches of rain over two days, followed by intense heat, makes the peanut crop susceptible to disease.
+He noted a total of 10 inches of rain over two days, followed by intense heat, makes peanuts susceptible to disease.